BBVA/kapow/docs/source/tutorial/tutorial02.rst

 **Senior**

-  Yeah, the team is used to ``cat`` the log file contents to see what happened in the last execution:
+  Yeah, the team is used to :command:`cat`` the log file contents to see what happened in the last execution:

   .. code-block:: console